MauroCL75/walletDemo/README.md

 * A copy of the wallet directory that stores the credentials.

 # Pre requirements
 It assume that the oracle instant client, pip and java are installed.
+Ask your local DBA to create a wallet for you.
 You can create the container to have anything you need.

 # Configuration
 Edit tns/tnsnames.ora to match your database ip and service.
 Generate the wallet files and copy them to tns/wallet.